SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "As in the examples above, specifying components dynamically is possible.
 <gen>-('COL2') = `ABAP`.
 DATA(gen_comp) = CONV string( <gen>-('COL2') ).

+"Excursion
+"In the following example, a structure is assigned to a field symbol that "has a generic type.
+The components of the structure are accessed dynamically in "a DO loop.
+The sy-index value is interpreted as the position of the component "in the structure.
+Plus, using RTTI - as also shown further down - the component "name is retrieved.
+Component names and the values are added to a string.
+As a "prerequisite, all component values can be converted to type string.
+DATA struc2string TYPE string.
+FIELD-SYMBOLS <strco> TYPE data.
+ASSIGN st TO <strco>.
+IF sy-subrc = 0.
+  TRY.
+      DATA(comps) = CAST cl_abap_structdescr( cl_abap_typedescr=>describe_by_data( <strco> ) )->components.
+      DO.
+        TRY.
+            DATA(comp_name) = comps[ sy-index ]-name.
+            struc2string = struc2string &&
+                           COND #( WHEN sy-index <> 1 THEN `, ` ) &&
+                           comp_name && `: "` &&
+                           <strco>-(sy-index) && `"`.
+          CATCH cx_sy_assign_illegal_component cx_sy_itab_line_not_found.
+            EXIT.
+        ENDTRY.
+      ENDDO.
+    CATCH cx_sy_move_cast_error.
+  ENDTRY.
+ENDIF.
+"struc2string: COL1: "123", COL2: "ABAP", COL3: "Z"
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>